Getting Started: A Quick Tour of the CLI

 To switch between operational mode and configuration mode:

-Using Keyboard Sequences to Move Around and Edit the Junos OS CLI
+Use Keyboard Sequences to Navigate and Edit the CLI

-You can use keyboard sequences in the Junos OS command-line interface (CLI) to move around and edit the command line.
+You can use keyboard sequences in the Junos OS CLI to navigate and edit the command line.
 You can also use keyboard sequences to scroll through a list of recently executed commands.
 The following table lists some of the CLI keyboard sequences.
 They are the same as those used in Emacs.

 Keyboard sequence |